Open menu

 Introduction

-1. AI-Powered Threats: New Risk Dynamics
+1. AI-Driven Threats: New Risk Dynamics

 2.1.
 Anomaly Detection

 2.2.
-Automated Response (SOAR Systems)
+Automated Response and SOAR Platforms

 2.3.
-Predictive Analytics
+Predictive Analytics and Zero-Day Risks

 3. Legal and Regulatory Framework in Türkiye